 If an individual arrives in the UK only in transit, leaves the UK the next day, and between arrival and departure the individual does not engage in activities unrelated to simply passing through the UK en-route to another country (such as engaging in social meetings, carrying out employment duties, etc.) – he will be a ‘transit passenger’ and his presence in the UK at midnight will not count towards his days ‘spent’ in the UK.

 This transit exception will most commonly apply to travellers who change flights in the UK where the incoming and outgoing flights straddle midnight.

-There is detailed guidance, including examples, on the GOV.UK website.
+There is detailed guidance, including examples, on GOV.UK.

 If there is no double tax agreement or it is not applicable in your circumstances, foreign tax may be charged on your UK-sourced income but a claim can usually be made for a credit to be given against the foreign tax liability on the UK-sourced income.
 You may need to seek professional advice from a tax adviser in both the countries concerned.

-For more on double tax agreements and an example of how ‘foreign tax credits’ work see our section What if I am liable to tax in two countries on the same income?.
+For more on double tax agreements and an example of how ‘foreign tax credits’ work see our page What if I am liable to tax in two countries on the same income?.